TCDD TVS2000: Dining car

-Couchette Car
+Couchette car

 The Couchette car (Kuşetli vagon) was introduced in 1996 with a total of 20 cars built.
 These cars featured 10 compartments, each having 4 seats.
 Baggage racks were included above both pairs of seats.
 In 2002, 30 new couchette cars were built that featured sleeping accommodations for overnight trains.
 The same 4-seat compartments were included on this newer set, with 4 folding beds.
 2 beds would fold out from the seats, while the other two beds would fold down from above.
 The baggage rack was removed on this model.
 To distinguish the two cars, the non-sleeping couchette cars became known as Compartment cars (Kompartmanlı vagon), while the sleeping couchette cars kept the name of Couchette cars.

-Sleeping Car
+Sleeping car

 The Sleeping car (Yataklı vagon) was introduced in 1998 with a total of 67 cars built.
 Each car has 10 compartments, each with a bunk bed housing 2 passengers.
-These compartments can not be shared with passengers that book separately.
+In TCDD's ticketing practice, these compartments can not be shared with passengers that book separately.
 Inside each compartment is a small sink with a mirror, a counter with a minifridge and cabinet as well as an overhead baggage rack.
 Toilets are located at both ends of the car.

 A number of such sleeping cars were made for the Bulgarian Railways in the early 2010s, to replace some of the older sleepers made by VEB Waggonbau Bautzen/Görlitz in East Germany in the 1970s and 1980s.
 They are used on overnight domestic trains and some international services.

 Generator car

 Generator cars (Jeneratör vagon) were introduced in 2005 to provide Head-end power to the rest of the train, since most Turkish locomotives do not supply HEP.
 These cars also provide a small quarters for the crew.
 A total of 88 were built.
+Variants with different underlying diesel engines exist.

 Usage

-The first train to be equipped with the TVS2000 Capital Express, running between İstanbul and Ankara.
+The first train to be equipped with the TVS2000 Capital Express, running between Istanbul and Ankara.
 After 1998 most overnight trains were equipped with them.
 Today most intercity trains are equipped with the TVS2000s.